-As a lower cost XBR model, the 810C doesn’t provide as many menu options (including picture adjustments) as it more expensive counterparts, yet still offers the basics for optimal performance.
+As a lower-cost XBR model, the 810C doesn’t provide as many menu options (including picture adjustments) as its more expensive counterparts, yet still offers the basics for optimal performance.
 On the other hand, it provides a host of useful features which include:

 4K Processor X1 engine and 4K X-Reality Pro: The X1 4K processor brings out more clarity, color and contrast for stunning picture quality to all video sources, and upscales all non-native 4K video to near 4K quality using Sony’s X-Reality Pro technology.

-Smart TV featuring Android TV w/ Google Play: The XBR65X810C is equipped with an Android operating system and incorporates Android TV with access to a wide variety of apps from Google Play which have been optimized for playback on this TV.
-Android TV gives you access to movies, music, sports and other entertainment apps .
+Smart TV featuring Android TV w/ Google Play: The XBR65X810C is equipped with an Android operating system and incorporates Android TV with access to a wide variety of apps from Google Play which has been optimized for playback on this TV.
+Android TV gives you access to movies, music, sports and other entertainment apps.
 In addition, view content from your smartphone or tablet on this TV using Google Cast for a more engaging experience on this TV’s much larger screen.